Social Studies

 Other | UHS: HVCC, AP course |

-This course will give students an analytical perspective on government and politics in the United States.
+AP U.S. Government and Politics provides students an analytical perspective on government and politics in the United States.
 This course includes both the study of general concepts used to interpret U.S. politics and the analysis of specific examples.
 It also requires familiarity with the various institutions, groups, beliefs and ideas that constitute U.S. politics.
 Topics include: constitutional underpinnings of U.S. government; political beliefs and behaviors; political parties; interest groups and mass media; and institutions of national government and public policy.
 An AP exam is given at the end of the course.
 AP exam fee applies; fee waiver or reduction may be available.

 Grade | 12 |